Ferothanes/Big-Data-and-Cloud-Group-8/README.md

 ### App Service Plan
 <img src = "assets/App Service Plan.png" width=700 height=300>

+    We have been using Basic 1 & 2 for testing.
+The cost estimation is based on the lowest premium version.
+As displayed there are different options to scale up/down based on the workload.

 ### Storage in Azure File Share

 | Scenario        | Growth/day | 6-month size | Approx monthly avg | Cost/month (USD) |